biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

   * **assignee**: "Janisha Patel"
   * **milestone**: "Further Research"

   2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
-In the format of "I am a graduate  student in George Washington University taking x class.......I have created a BCO for x publication, and the following tools in the workflow were not found in the platform.
-My instructor, via Dr. Dennis Dean, has instructed me to provide this feedback.
-Thank you"
+Email details can be found below.

 # Deliverables